stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 24 (P4L1) - Components.md

 - Date formats are not synchronized.
 It is recommended that you create separate format instances for each thread.
 If multiple threads access a format concurrently, they must be synchronized externally: **3 - Collaboration**
 - `public PrintStream format(Locale 1, String format, Object, ... args)`: **1 - Signature**
 - If a format string contains illegal syntax, a format specifier that is incompatible with the given arguments, insufficient arguments given the format string, or other illegal conditions, then IllegalFormatException is thrown: **2 - Correctness**

+### Proprietary or Domain Quiz

+_For each of the technologies below, determine whether each is proprietary technology or a domain standard._

+- HTML: domain standard
+- Direct3D: proprietary technology
+- UNIX: proprietary technology
+- OpenGL: domain standard
+- Java: proprietary technology
+- JavaScript: domain standard